Evan-Kim2028/DataStreams/README.rst

 ===========
 DataStreams
 ===========
-DataStream a package that lets user build GraphQL DAG queries out of Subgraph data.
+DataStream a Subgraph query utility package that allows users to execute more complex GraphQL queries.
 It provides extended functionality on top of The Graph data access package `Subgrounds`_.

 .. _Subgrounds: https://github.com/Protean-Labs/subgrounds